Vitor0liveira/userservice-security/README.md

 # Spring Boot and Spring Security

-In this tutorial, you will learn how to secure backend applications using JWT, Spring Boot, and Spring Security.
+In this tutorial, I learn how to secure backend applications using JWT, Spring Boot, and Spring Security.
 You will implement JWT access and refresh tokens.